Oracy in the classroom: a teacher's guideClassroom activity focused on oracy with primary school pupils, oracy and classroom talk

 Four-Pillar Oracy Framework

-Hub-and-spoke diagram showing oracy at center connected to four skill pillars
+Hub-and-spoke diagram showing oracy at centre connected to four skill pillars

 Hub-and-spoke diagram: Four-Pillar Oracy Framework